 Team registration for men’s city league basketball begins in the Park and Rec office in September.
 Play begins November, at the middle school gymnasium.
 Information on fees and scheduling will be available at the time of registration.

 The department sponsors open basketball for high school players and adults at the high school.
-Wednesday evening play begins in September at 6:30 pm and Sunday afternoon play begin at 3:00 pm in October.
+Wednesday evening play begins in October at 7:30 pm.
 There is no registration or fees required for this program.

 Cross Country Ski Trails